IntelLabs/ParallelAccelerator.jl/README.md

 * `:oob_dst_zero`.
 Writing 0 to output array when any of the input indexing is out-of-bound.
 * `:oob_src_zero`.
 Assume 0 is returned by a read operation when indexing is out-of-bound.

-Just like parallel comprehension, accessing environment variables are allowed in a stencil body.
+Just like parallel comprehension, accessing environment variables is allowed in a stencil body.
 However, accessing array values in the environment is not supported, and reading/writing the same environment variable will cause non-determinism.
 Since `runStencil` does not impose a fixed buffer rotation